ppresto/AKS-Sandbox/vault-project-template/README.md

 # Vault Project Template

 Project onboarding automation with HashiCorp Vault Enterprise using Terraform Vault provider.
-Create a new vault namespace and approle in the root ns of your existing vault cluster and then automate everything within your new ns using the terraform vault provider and modules found here.
+Create a new vault namespace and approle in Vaults root namespace.
+Then automate everything within your new ns using the terraform vault provider and modules found here.

 * Authenticate application running in Kubernetes Pods
 * Authenticate instances running on Google Cloud Platform